 - Based on this information, a curve can be plotted to determine the effect of an independent variable on the dependent variable and vice versa.

-- The T-test is used to compare the mean of two samples, dependent or independent.
+- The T-test compares the mean of two samples, dependent or independent.

 - It can also be used to determine if the sample mean is different from the assumed mean.